History of The Norfolk County Archives Building and Collection

 In 1967 a new Centennial wing was added to the rear of the building.
 The wing was added to mark the one hundredth anniversary of Canada’s confederation with funding coming from the Museum Commission and Centennial funds from the town of Simcoe and the Townships of Woodhouse and Charlotteville, supplemented by government grants and private donations.
 In 1983 another addition was made to the building, which included the collections storage rooms, for both the archives and museum collections, and the archives reading room.

 In 2018, after nearly 8 decades under the care of function of the NHS, the Eva Brook Donly Museum and Archives operations were transferred to the Corporation of Norfolk County.
-Although the County always owned the building the transfer included the operations of the location and this historically significant museum and archival collection.
+Although the County always owned the building the transfer included the operations of the location and the historically significant museum and archival collection.
 Norfolk County wanted to establish a County Archives there while continuing to run the Eva Book Donly Museum as a seasonal museum.
-In 2020, Norfolk County Archives was officially established under Norfolk County By-law #2020-91.
-Since 2018, the building has been outfitted with new archival storage rooms and a reading room on the main level of the building.
+In 2018/2019, the building was outfitted with a new archival storage room and a reading room on the main level of the building.
+Since 2019, Norfolk County has been transferring the County’s important historical records to Norfolk County Archives, significantly expanding the archival collection housed at the facility.
+In 2020, Norfolk County Archives was officially established as the County Archives under Norfolk County By-law #2020-91.
 The Eva Brook Donly Museum’s collection is still housed at the location, however, select items are now exhibited at the other Norfolk County museums since the archives operations has become the main focus for the location.
 The main level of the heritage home is still open to the public and is used for regular archival exhibits, a room has become a dedicated Eva Brook Donly tribute exhibit that is open year-round.